epi-osdev/workshop/doc/code/Utils/string.md

 # INTRODUCTION

 String utils is a library that contains all the functions to manipulate strings.
-It's just basic functions as you may know, but it's a good start to manipulate strings and it will be usefull in the future.
+It's just basic functions as you may know, but it's a good start to manipulate strings and it will be useful in the future.

 # TABLE OF CONTENTS